 - Increased profitability.
-Since document automation reduces the time it takes to create documents, attorneys are free to work on other matters.
+Since document automation reduces the time it takes to create documents, lawyers are free to work on other matters.
 And more clients translate into an increase in overall firm profits.

 - Reduced likelihood of errors.
 When lawyers are forced to create legal documents from scratch – or copy and paste a new document together from other sources – it increases the likelihood for slip-ups or omissions.
 Document automation eliminates these concerns, producing document templates that are accurate and consistent.

 - Retention of firm “know-how.”
-A lot of brainpower and know-how can be lost when attorneys leave a firm.
-But, document automation can remedy this since it essentially serves as a continuous repository of firm knowledge – not to mention it can help speed up the onboarding of new attorneys at the firm.
+A lot of brainpower and know-how can be lost when lawyers leave a firm.
+But, document automation can remedy this since it essentially serves as a continuous repository of firm knowledge – not to mention it can help speed up the onboarding of new lawyers at the firm.